 Making Vacation Scheme Applications

-Applications for vacation schemes are often even more competitive than for training contracts because candidates will seek to to do more than one placement.
-With training contracts successful, however, candidates will only accept one position and reject any other offers they receive thus giving others the chance of receiving them.
+Applications for vacation schemes are often even more competitive than for training contracts because candidates will seek to do more than one placement.
+With training contracts, however, successful candidates will only accept one position and reject any other offers they receive thus giving others the chance of receiving them.

-Therefore, taking time to get your applications right is crucial.
-Far too many candidates, however, do not take the application process seriously enough and try to rush off multiple applications which will have a very limited chance of success.
+Therefore, taking the time to get your applications right is crucial.
+Far too many candidates do not take the application process seriously enough and try to rush off multiple applications which will have a very limited chance of success.

 Aim for Variation

 Unless you absolutely know that you only want to work for a magic circle firm, try to add some variation into the work experience you go for.
 This will help you with the decisions you make about where you ultimately want to train and work.